 It is not only the fiscal budget that gets impacted.
 Consular staff will need to accommodate additional distressed Filipino workers on top of their daily work.
 This effort includes assisting groups of undocumented workers pushing wheelchairs, helping in them filling out forms or scouting for additional spaces to accommodate distressed workers.

-Worker may have difficulty in applying for the same country
+Worker may have difficulty in applying for jobs in the same country.

 The stigma does not end when a worker arrives home.
 It could recur in the distant future while applying for a working visa or migrating via legal channels.
 With a tarnished record evidenced in the immigration database, the worker may get denied the visa or disapprove of a working visa application.
 Worse, the traumatic experience may trigger panic attacks while the worker is falling in line at the immigration.